Official transcripts of records

 Students who receive a failing transcript marked * in the list above are not allowed to continue their studies at EPFL.
 In addition, student who fail the first attempt at the first year after one semester must successfully complete the mise à niveau during the same academic year to continue their studies at EPFL.

 It is sent out by postal mail at the exam address (as indicated by the student on IS-Academia) in the days following the Exam Conference, or as soon as the program is successfully completed in the case of the Master’s.
-Failure transcripts are sent out by registered mail.
+Failing transcripts marked * are sent out by registered mail.

 Every student can print out a provisional grade sheet at any time from their IS-Academia access.